If done wrong, dealing with a lemon vehicle can be a hassle – no matter where you are.

 4. Don’t Fall for Unfair Settlements

-Once your California lemon law attorney has submitted your claim, you will need to wait for a response from the manufacturer.
+Once your lemon lawyer in California has submitted your claim, you will need to wait for a response from the manufacturer.
 The manufacturer will most likely attempt to negotiate with you for a smaller cash payout.

 In some cases, this may be as little as one month’s finance or lease payment.
 However, you are within your rights to demand the manufacturer reimburse you completely for the defective car.